Can you Drive to Prince Edward Island?

 - Anne of Green Gables House -This historic building was the setting for L M Montgomery's classic novels.

-- Gateway Village – Right by the Confederation Bridge, you'll find a visitor welcome centre here, A place to enjoy local gastronomy and shopping.
+- Gateway Village – Right by the Confederation Bridge, you'll find a visitor welcome center here, A place to enjoy local gastronomy and shopping.

 Now that you know the best way to drive to Prince Edward Island, and what you can do when you arrive, there's only one thing left to decide, which is when you're going to visit!